Energy policy of India

 The energy policy of India is characterized by trade-offs between four major drivers: A rapidly growing economy, with a need for dependable and reliable supply of electricity, gas, and petroleum products; Increasing household incomes, with a need for an affordable and adequate supply of electricity, and clean cooking fuels; limited domestic reserves of fossil fuels, and the need to import a vast fraction of the natural gas, and crude oil, and recently the need to import coal as well; and indoor, urban and regional environmental impacts, necessitating the need for the adoption of cleaner fuels and cleaner technologies.
 In recent years, these challenges have led to a major set of continuing reforms, restructuring, and a focus on energy conservation.

+A report by The Energy and Resources Institute (TERI) outlines a roadmap for India's energy transition in the transport sector, emphasizing electric mobility, alternative fuels, and policy-driven decarbonization efforts.

+Fossil fuels

 Oil and gas

 India ranks third in oil consumption with 4.669 million barrels/day in 2020 after USA and China.
 During the calendar year 2019, India imported 221.7 million tons of crude oil and 44.4 million tons of refined petroleum products and exported 60.7 million tons of refined petroleum products.
 India is the second biggest net importer of crude oil and its products after China.
 India has built surplus world-class refining capacity using imported crude oil for exporting refined petroleum products.
 The net imports of crude oil is lesser by one fourth after accounting exports and imports of refined petroleum products.
 Natural gas production was 26.9 billion cubic meters and consumption 59.7 billion cubic meters during the calendar year 2019.